My cart 0

 Frequently Asked Questions — Rapamycin in Canada

 How long does delivery to Canada take?
 Standard delivery to all Canadian provinces takes 4 to 9 business days.
-All orders arrive in plain, unmarked packaging with no reference to the contents or sender.
+All orders arrive in plain, unmarked packaging with no reference to contents or sender.
 Every order includes a tracking number.

 Cookies policy